 Part 4 (Copying installation files to the pendrive)

-In Part 3, we are making the macOS image inside the pendrive.
-Now, that pendrive need to know what to install inside your computer.
-In Part 4, the files that you drag inside the pendrive is what the macOS installer will install inside your computer.
+In Part 3, we are making the macOS image inside the Pendrive.
+Now, that Pendrive needs to know what to install inside your computer.
+In Part 4, the files that you drag inside the Pendrive is what the macOS installer will install inside your computer.

 Part 5 (Changing the kernel and add Extra)

-Now to go root of your pendrive and copy the Extra folder that you have downloaded from the link in Prerequisites inside here.
+Now to go the root of your Pendrive and copy the Extra folder that you have downloaded from the link in Prerequisites inside here.